techidaily/site-youtube-web/source/_posts/be-streams-optimal-webm-converters-ranked.md

 ![YouTube video to WebM with Convert4US](https://images.wondershare.com/filmora/article-images/convert4us-youtube-to-webm.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cKRBWf1EDZo?si=CTNd4q450biit4eM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Converting a YouTube video with the Convert4US platform is a simple three-step process.
 Paste the URL to the box at the top of the screen, click on the Advanced button to choose the file format and adjust the size settings before clicking on the Audio or Video tab, depending on the type of file you want to create.
 Wait for the conversion process to be completed and then decide if you want to save the converted file to your computer or share it with your friends on social media.
 Even though converting YouTube videos to WebM with Convert4US is easy, the results you will get can be underwhelming.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/q4-YQ9Wjtfg?si=6afn1fydg_Wb9B8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: What is WebM?